Rickaym/TTS-papers/README.md

 - It computes the raw waveform directly from a phoneme sequence.
 - A Tacotron2 like encoder model is used to compute a hidden representation from phonemes.
-- Non-Attentive Tacotron like soft duration predictor to align the hidden represenatation with the output.
+- Non-attentive Tacotron like soft duration predictor to align the hidden representation with the output.
 - They expand the hidden representation with the predicted durations and sample a certain window to convert to a waveform.
-- They explored different window sizes netween 64 and 256 frames corresponding to 0.8 and 3.2 secs of speech.
+- They explored different window sizes between 64 and 256 frames corresponding to 0.8 and 3.2 secs of speech.
 They found that the larger is the better.
 - **Demo page**: Nothing so far
 - **Code**: No code so far
 <img src="https://user-images.githubusercontent.com/1402048/122778044-ea2da580-d2ac-11eb-8446-e8903fc75291.png"  height="450"/>